singular-gpispace/pfd-parallel/README.md

 # pfd-parallel - Massively Parallel Partial Fraction Decomposition

-Note: The information below, and further documentation, can be found in a more structured manner in the
+Note: The information below, and more details, can be found in our wiki

 <p align="center">
   <a href="https://github.com/singular-gpispace/pfd-parallel/wiki">Documentation of the pfd-parallel project</a>